Due to Covid19 Social Distancing Protocols the Museum is currently open at 25% capacity.

 We hope you enjoy browsing the collections.
 If you are interested in more information about an item or ordering a copy of a photo, please contact us at firstname.lastname@example.org, or calling us at 979-864-1208.

 The Museum houses the Adriance Library and Research Center, a repository for information on Brazoria County.
 Extensive genealogical and photographic holdings draw researchers from across the United States and abroad.
 If you would like to research a topic, please give a call to one of our excellent staff, so they can sift through our various resources and put things aside to make things easier for you.

 The Brazoria County Historical Museum's primary purpose is to act as the Historical Resource Center for Old 300 Database

 The Museum maintains a core listing of all settlers who received land grants in Austin's Colony by the eve of the war for independence from Mexico.
 Over time, this database has expanded to include ancestors and descendants of those settlers.
 If you think you might be related to one or more members of Austin's Colony, this is a great place to look.

 Due to privacy concerns, this database is no longer online but accessible by e-mail request to email@example.com.
 Please e-mail us with your query and we'll get back with you soon.
-We understand that this is an inconvenience, however, the database has grown to include to much private information to be available directly online.
+We understand that this is an inconvenience, however, the database has grown to include too much private information to be available directly online.
 We apologize for the inconvenience.

 Brazoria County Cemetery Database

-In addition to the accessioned records, the Museum also maintains research files on many historcal subjects related to Brazoria County.
-If you are interested in something related to the subjects listed below, please contact us at email@example.com or call us at 979-864-1208.
+In addition to the accessioned records, the Museum also maintains research files on many historical subjects related to Brazoria County.
+If you are interested in something related to the subjects listed below, please contact us at firstname.lastname@example.org or call us at 979-864-1208.